chrisguest75/shell_examples/36_git/sections/REBASING_FUN.md

 ### Rebase pipeline back to main

 NOTE: You can create a new temporary branch just for this test.
-It's probably easier if the brances have lots of commits to remove afterwards.
+It's probably easier if the branches have lots of commits to remove afterwards.

 Create new branch for the rebasing.